chriskish19/WindowMTSystem/README.md

 	return 0;
 }
 ```
+## Info:
+#### See Example1 on how to implement dynamically creating windows on separate threads at run time.

 This is a work in progress, I am still learning how to use C++.
 For myself I'll to be using it in my game engine with Direct X12 API.